 Upon completing this course, students should be able to plan and prepare for travel in avalanche terrain, recognize avalanche terrain, describe a framework for making decisions in avalanche terrain, and apply effective companion rescue techniques.
-During this Level 1 Avalanche course taught by AAIRE-certified instructors, each student will experience:
+During this Level 1 Avalanche course taught by AIARE-certified instructors, each student will experience:

 - Observations of avalanche activity, weather, snowpack and slope configurations, and how they directly correlate to avalanche potential.

-- 2 full days (15 hours) in the backcountry of Roosevelt National Forest and Rocky Mountain National Park traveling in avalanche terrain with highly trained AAIRE guides practicing safe travel techniques and good group decision-making practices.
+- 2 full days (15 hours) in the backcountry of Roosevelt National Forest and Rocky Mountain National Park traveling in avalanche terrain with highly trained AIARE guides practicing safe travel techniques and good group decision-making practices.

 - Training and practice with beacons and rescue techniques.